matthewscharles/UE5-Wwise-Demo/README.md

 ### **Key features**

-- Game logic and globally accessible variables decoupled from the "block" blueprint, and moved to the Player Controller, Game Mode, and Game Instance singletons
+- Game logic and globally accessible variables decoupled from the "block" blueprint, and moved to Player Controller, Game Mode, and Game Instance singletons

-- Hard-coded block configurations and colours replaced with structs
+- Hard-coded block configurations from the original tutorial replaced with structs
 - Moved from trigger boxes to a grid stored in a 1D array
 - Added a scoring system and audio/visual feedback for events and progression through the levels
-- Incorporated Widgets for pause, options, and music, including gamepad controls with audio feedback
+- Incorporated UMG Widgets for pause, options, and music, including gamepad controls with audio feedback
 - Added an audio manager based on Data Tables, allowing minimum inline references to assets
-- Integrated a music system to mix between tracks – currently four simultaneous stems
+- Integrated a music system to mix between tracks

 ## Wwise Hierarchy